ntamas/cl1/doc/cytoscape/index.rst

     default penalty value is 2.

 **Merging method** and **Overlap threshold**
-    After an initial set of clusters are found, Cluster ONE tries to merge highly overlapping (and thus redundant) clusters in order to clean up the result.
-For each pair of clusters found, Cluster ONE calculates a score that quantifies the overlap between them, and two clusters are merged if this overlap is larger than a given threshold (specified by the **Overlap threshold** textbox).
+    After an initial set of clusters are found, ClusterONE tries to merge highly overlapping (and thus redundant) clusters in order to clean up the result.
+For each pair of clusters found, ClusterONE calculates a score that quantifies the overlap between them, and two clusters are merged if this overlap is larger than a given threshold (specified by the **Overlap threshold** textbox).
 There